Here, Dr Naomi is interviewed about tear trough injectables, the good, the bad and the ugly:

 2. Who are the best candidates for this kind of injection and what will the after-effects look like?

-People with good tight under eye skin, who don’t get puffiness.
+People with good tight under eye skin, who don’t get puffiness or swelling.
 After treatment ppl just look fresher, less tired and younger.

 3. We’ve heard it can be pretty dangerous, what can go wrong and are there any contraindications?